BenDiekhoff/RandomDataGenerator/README.md

 # RandomDataGenerator
-Generates random user data in json style formatting.
+Generates random user data in a json file.
 Just run dataGenDiekhoff.py and type in the number of users you want to create records for.
 Originally forked from https://github.com/williexu/random_username

 # Data
 - user_id